DesktopECHO/Pi-Hole-for-WSL1/README.md

 Enables WSL if not already done

-Downloads (from Ubuntu) the latest 20.04 WSL Image
+Downloads (from Ubuntu) the latest 20.04 WSL image and installs to C:\ProgramData\Pi-Hole

 Assembles dependancies and trims some packages